Skip to main content

 While aligners should be worn for the majority of the day (at least 22 hours), you can temporarily remove them for special occasions like photos, important meetings, or social events where you’d prefer not to have them in.
 Speak with your Orthodontist if you have a special occasion coming up,

-Can I playing musical instruments with aligners?
+Can I play musical instruments with aligners?

 Aligners may need to be removed while playing certain wind instruments to allow for proper embouchure.
 Be sure to discuss this with your orthodontist if you play a musical instrument.